marceluxvk/vagrant-k8s-ha/examples/example2-service_integration/README.md

 # Example 2 #

 This example shows the interaction between 2 components using a RESTFUL(Not so full) API.
-Basically the client application(customer) access the server app(bartender) through a service by using the vip address the it's specific port.
+Basically the client application(customer) access the server app(bartender) through a service by using the service vip address on it's specific port.

 So, when the client app invokes the server app the vip handles the request and redirects the it to one of the available instances.

-The basic tutorial used to implement this test is available [here](https://kubernetes.io/docs/concepts/services-networking/connect-applications-service/)
+The basic tutorial used to implement this test is available [here](https://kubernetes.io/docs/concepts/services-networking/connect-applications-service/).
+The image below come from there too.

 ### Roles ###